Terminology Service

 ).

-For further information on the external terminologies, see
+For further information on the external terminologies, please go to the External terminologies.

-The DCC developed the Terminology Service as a way to distribute external terminologies in RDF format without external dependencies and in compliance with the copyright statements of the single terminologies.
+The DCC developed the Terminology Service as a way to distribute external terminologies in RDF format without external dependencies and in compliance with the copyright statements of each of these terminologies.

 The terminologies are available directly in the individual project spaces on the BioMedIT nodes.
 Furthermore, the DCC provides two modes of distribution, enabling projects and institutions to fetch the external terminologies in RDF format: